Stability of transonic contact discontinuity for two-dimensional steady compressible Euler flows in a finitely long nozzle: Introduction

 \section{Introduction}

 We are concerned with the stability of steady transonic contact discontinuity for the compressible flows in a {two-dimensional} (2D) finitely long nozzle.
-The underlying equations are the 2D steady full compressible Euler equations which read
+The underlying equations are the 2D steady full compressible Euler equations of the following form:

 where $(u,v)$, $p$ and $\rho$ stand for the velocity, pressure and density, respectively; and the total energy $E$ is given by